Position Request Form

 1) A research, librarianship, and service dossier, summarizing the importance and significance of past accomplishments.
 The dossier should be prepared in narrative form and must not exceed four pages in length.

-2) A narrative description of research plans for the five year period of the Turyn Professorship.
+2) A narrative description of research plans for the five year period of the Turyn Professorship, also including how the applicant intends to use the resources of the professorship.
 The narrative should describe professional goals for this time period and include an outline of work and publication plans for research to be undertaken during the term of the Turyn Professorship.
 The narrative must not exceed three pages in length.

 3) An up-to-date CV.

 4) The names of three external (to UIUC) referees capable of judging the applicant’s standing in the field and his/her record of accomplishment.
-EC will solicit letters similar in form and substance to those used in promotion and tenure cases from the submitted referees and other individuals suggested by EC members.
+The Turyn Committee will also provide names and EC will solicit five letters similar in form and substance to those used in promotion and tenure cases from the submitted referees and other individuals suggested by EC members, with the majority of letters coming from those chosen by EC.

 Applications will be evaluated by an Ad Hoc Turyn Committee of five individuals, composed of the University Librarian and four full professor.
 The committee will include any full professors on EC who have not applied for the Professorship and (if necessary) additional full professors recommended by EC.